Thomas Kraft: Hertha BSC

 Ahead of the 2012–13 season, Kraft made it clear that he wanted to stay at Hertha BSC, even if the club were relegated to 2.
 Bundesliga.
 Kraft stated his aim was to help Hertha BSC get promoted back to Bundesliga.
-Having served a five match suspension, he returned to the starting line–up against VfR Aalen on 16 September 2012 and kept a clean sheet, as the club won 2–0.
+Having served a five match suspension, he returned to the starting line–up against VfR Aalen on 16 September 2012 and kept a clean sheet, as the club won 2–0,his first clean sheet for the club.
 Since returning to the starting line–up, Kraft regained his place as Hertha BSC's first choice goalkeeper for the club and contributed into helping them reach the top of the table.
 This lasted until he missed one match for Hertha BSC against MSV Duisburg on 10 March 2013, due to illness.
 Kraft returned to the starting line–up against 1860 Munich on 16 March 2013 and kept a clean, as the club drew 0–0.
 This was followed up by keeping two more clean sheets against VfL Bochum and Eintracht Braunschweig.
 He then helped Hertha BSC achieve direct promotion to the top-flight Bundesliga for the 2013–14 season by beating SV Sandhausen 1–0 on 21 April 2013.
 At the end of the 2012–13 season, Kraft went on to make twenty–eight appearances in all competitions.
 For his performance, he was awarded "The White Vest".

 In the opening game of the 2013–14 season, Kraft made an impressive start for Hertha BSC when he helped the side beat Eintracht Frankfurt 6–1.
 Since the start of the 2013–14 season, Kraft continued to regain his first team place as the club's first choice goalkeeper.
 He also began talks with Hertha BSC over a new contract extension despite having two–year left to his contract.
 However, his performance soon faulted when Kraft made a number of errors, including one against his former club, Bayern Munich on 26 October 2013.
 After the match, Jos Luhukay defended his performance and responded to calls to drop Kraft as the club's first choice goalkeeper by disagreeing with his critics and maintain on using him.
 Kraft was able to redeem himself after displaying good performance in a 3–2 win against Hoffenheim on 9 November 2013.
 He then kept two consecutive clean sheets between 30 November 2013 and 8 December 2013 Augsburg and Eintracht Braunschweig.
 Kraft, once again, kept another two consecutive clean sheets between 19 April 2014 and 26 April 2014 against Augsburg and Eintracht Braunschweig.
 He made his 100th appearance for Hertha BSC in the last game of the season against Borussia Dortmund, as the club lost 4–0.
-Despite being absent on two occasions during the 2013–14 season, Kraft went on to make thirty–four appearances in all competitions.
+Despite being absence on two occasions during the 2013–14 season, Kraft went on to make thirty–four appearances in all competitions.
 Reflecting on the season, he said the mistakes made him a better person.